-Top Engagement Session Locations!
+Top Engagement Session Locations in arizona!

 We're engaged!
 Now what?

 The amazing moment of being proposed to has finally happened!
 Your fiance got down on knee in front of you, maybe it was an intimate experience, maybe they asked all of your family and friends to bear witness to the moment, however it happened – here you are with a beautiful ring....

 PERSONAL: WHy photography is so precious to me

 Ok, Caitlin, thanks for hitting us right in the feels at the title…

 Yup, I did that.
 So, forewarning, I couldn’t even get through downloading these images without crying so if you’re anything like me, I’ll give you a minute to go grab some tissues…

 February 19, 2020